 Look at the field school syllabus above for room & board details.

-Students will be met at Madrid international airport (MAD) at 1:00 pm.
+Students will be met at Madrid international airport (MAD) at 1:00 pm on the first day of this program.
 The meeting point is Caffricio (Terminal 4, Floor 0, Arrivals, Public Zone).
-An alternative meeting point is Madrid-Puerta de Atocha station, a hub for trains coming from Barcelona and Madrid, also at 1:00 pm.
+An alternative meeting point is Madrid-Puerta de Atocha train station, a hub for trains coming from Barcelona and Madrid, also at 1:00 pm.

 If you miss your connection or your flight is delayed, please call, text or email project director immediately.
 A local emergency cell phone number will be provided to all enrolled students.